-Even though competitors were free to imitate these interfaces, this did not prevent most of them from being successful and producing a large return on the investment.
-In fact, they were so successful that they became de-facto standards.
+Even though competitors were free to imitate these interfaces, this did not prevent most of the original products from being successful and producing a large return on the investment.
+In fact, they were so successful that they became de facto standards.
 (The Xerox Star was a failure due to poor marketing even though nothing similar existed.)